 Making healthy food choices.
 Learn how different foods affect glucose levels.
 For weight loss, check out foods that are low in fat and sugar.
 Let your doctor know if you want help with meal planning.

 Getting exercise.
 Daily exercise can help improve glucose levels in older people with diabetes.
 Ask your doctor to help you plan an exercise program.

 Taking your diabetes medicines even when you feel good.
 Tell your doctor if you have any side effects or cannot afford your medicines.

 Your doctor may want you to see other healthcare providers who can help manage some of the extra problems caused by diabetes.
 He or she can also give you a schedule for other tests that may be needed.
 Talk to your doctor about how to stay healthy.

-- Care for your teeth and gums.
-Your teeth and gums need to be checked twice a year by a dentist to avoid serious problems.
+Care for your teeth and gums.
+Brush your teeth and floss daily.
+Have your teeth and gums checked twice a year by a dentist to avoid serious problems.

 Medicare Can Help